damianhakert/damianhakert.github.io/source/posts/2016-07-21-the-basics-of-gitlab-ci.html.md

     paths:
     - compiled.txt
     expire_in: 20 minutes

-test:
-  stage: test
-  script: cat compiled.txt | grep -q 'Hello world'

-pack:
-  stage: pack
-  script: cat compiled.txt | gzip > packed.gz
-  artifacts:
-    paths:
-    - packed.gz
 ```

 Now our config looks pretty impressive:

-- We have three following stages to compile, test and pack our application.
+- We have three consequent stages to compile, test and pack our application.
 - We are passing compiled app to next stages so that there's no need to run compilation twice (so it will run faster)
 - We are storing packed version of out app in build artifacts for further usage

 ## Learning what Docker image to use

 However, it appears our builds are still slow.
+Let's look inside the logs.
 Wait, what is this?

 ```
 Using Docker executor with image ruby:2.1 ...